Global $\mathcal{L}^2$ minimization at uniform exponential rate via geometrically adapted gradient descent in Deep Learning: Introduction and Main Results

 As discussed in \cite{cheewa-3}, there are major challenges to this strategy.
 First of all, the cost always converges to a stationary value, but not necessarily to the global minimum.
-Typically, there are many local minima, and identifying ones that yield a sufficiently well-trained DL network is mostly based on ad hoc methods.
+Typically, there exist approximate or exact local minima (where the norm of the gradient is small or zero), and identifying ones that yield a sufficiently well-trained DL network is mostly based on ad hoc methods.

 Moreover, as $s\rightarrow\infty$, neither does $\lim_{s\rightarrow\infty}\cC[\ux[\uZ(s)]]=\cC[\ux[\uZ_*]]$ imply that $\uZ(s)$ converges to $\uZ_*$, nor to any other element of $\{\uZ_{**}\in\R^K\,|\,\cC[\ux[\uZ_{**}]]=\cC[\ux[\uZ_*]]\}$, nor that $\uZ(s)$ converges at all, without further assumptions on $\cC[\ux[\bullet]]$.
-Therefore, while $\cC[\ux[\uZ(s)]]$ always converges to a stationary value of the cost function under the gradient descent flow, $\uZ(s)$ cannot generally be assumed to converge to a minimizer $\uZ_*$.
+Therefore, while $\cC[\ux[\uZ(s)]]$ always converges to a stationary value of the cost function under the gradient descent flow \eqref{eq-uZ-graddesc-1-0}, $\uZ(s)$ cannot generally be assumed to converge to a minimizer $\uZ_*$.
 A simple illustrative example is given in \cite{cheewa-3}.
 Therefore, it is a key problem to be able to estimate $s_0>0$ such that $\uZ(s_0)$ determines a sufficiently well trained DL network, up to a prescribed precision.

-As we will explain in the work at hand, a main reason for these challenges is the fact \eqref{eq-uZ-graddesc-1-0} is not properly adapted to the geometry of the problem.
-In the subsequent sections, we will define modified gradient flows for $\uZ(s)$ both in the overparametrized and underparametrized cases that are adapted to the geometry of the system.
-In the overparametrized case, we will show that the modified gradient flow always drives the $\cL^2$ cost to its global minimum, at a uniform exponential rate.
+As we will discuss in detail in the work at hand, a main source for these challenges is the definition of the gradient in \eqref{eq-uZ-graddesc-1-0} with respect to the Euclidean metric on $\R^K$; the choice of this particular Riemannian structure is ad hoc, and not motivated by the geometry of the problem.
+Choosing the Euclidean structure on the output layer of the DL network instead, we will obtain modified (preconditioned) gradient flows for $\uZ(s)$ both in the overparametrized and underparametrized cases that are better adapted to the inherent geometry of the problem.
+In the overparametrized case, we will show that the modified gradient flow always drives the $\cL^2$ cost to its global minimum, at a uniform exponential rate, provided that a rank condition holds.